tidyverse/tidyverse.org/content/blog/2019-11-testthat-2-3-0/index.markdown

 * A polished `verify_output()` that is ready for you to use to test your print methods and error messages.

-For a complete list of all changes, please see the [release notes](https://testthat.r-lib.org/news/index.html#testthat-2-3-0).
+For a complete list of changes, please see the [release notes](https://testthat.r-lib.org/news/index.html#testthat-2-3-0).

 ```r